 - Staff (including Colleges and Cambridge Assessment/CUP* staff): £320 to be paid online (select 'Full').

 (* please see that you obtain a Raven password and a @cam.ac.uk e-mail account from your Institution);

 - General Public: £350.
 For eligibility see General Public Courses pages.

-- All CULP students may cancel their enrolment on a course and obtain a full refund up to the start of the second session of the course.
+- All CULP students may cancel their enrolment on a course and obtain a full refund up to the start of the third session of the course.

 - University students and staff can cancel their enrolment themselves up to the start of the first session of the course via www.training.cam.ac.uk.

 - For cancellations and refund enquiries after this time, and for all cancellation and refund enquiries by members of the public, please contact the CULP Administrator.

 Please direct any financial enquiries to email@example.com.